-1. Once you have it installed, open the Video Compress app and tap on the giant “+” button.
+1. Once you have Video Compress installed, open the it and tap on the giant “+” button.

 3. You must now select the level of compression you want for each video.
 There are multiple presets available enabling you to choose everything from Full HD (28.6 MB per minute) to 360p video quality (3.6 MB per minute).
 You can also adjust the bitrate with a higher bitrate equaling better quality and more space.
 When you have made your selection, you can either preview the video at the reduced size or hit “Continue” to move on.

 4. Your next option is to select a Destination Album.
 If none of the listed options work, look at the bottom and tap on “Add new album” and move forward.

 5. When the destination is selected, you can proceed with compression.
 Depending on the number of videos, the actual compress process should be relatively brief and done within 30 seconds or so.

 6. Finally, you now have the choice of keeping the original video or deleting it and keeping only the newly-resized video.
 Tap on Finish if you want to lose the original and complete the entire process.

 Looking at the resized video in the photo app shouldn’t show much of a change.
 Most people don’t know the difference between 4K/1080p and 1080p/720p.
 You are now free to share the video to your social channels, friends and family or just enjoy the freed up space on your iPhone.

 Using Online Apps